RadwanHegazy/Django-Roadmap/README.md

 ### Task

 ```
-    Write a linkedin post on what have u understand on each video from these vides.
+    Write a linkedin post on what have u understand on each video from these videos.
 ```

 ---